 The Office of Student Activities and Engagement is located in Warren Hall.

 The Office of Student Activities and Engagement provides a competitive Intramural Sports Program for students.
 More than ten activities are offered, featuring team and individual/dual competition.
 The goal of Intramural Sports is to be as diverse as possible and offer each student the opportunity to participate, regardless of ability.

 Teams represent the faculty, staff, students, and all phases of the Tougaloo College community.
-Sports include basketball, volleyball, power lifting, softball, badminton, tennis, flag football, soccer, pool, bowling and table tennis.
+Sports include basketball, softball and flag football.
+Other recreational activities include, but not limited to, pool, table tennis, card games, dominoes, board games and video games.
 Participation is on a voluntary basis.

 Preparing students for leadership is one of the principles that embodies the mission of Tougaloo College.
-The Office of Student Affairs provide opportunities for students to develop their leadership skills by ascending to positions of leadership.
+The Office of Student Services provide opportunities for students to develop their leadership skills by ascending to positions of leadership.
 This program provides training for the emerging leaders as well as the established leader.
-It focuses on a wide range of critical areas over a 9-month period beginning with a 3-5 day leadership retreat.
+It focuses on a wide range of critical areas over a 9-month period beginning with a mandatory leadership retreat.

-Students may qualify to become members of the Student Government Association, Peer Educators, Tougaloo Ambassadors for Meritorious Scholars (T.A.M.S.), Resident Assistants, and the Yearbook Staff.
+Students may qualify to become members of the Student Government Association, Tougaloo Ambassadors for Meritorious Scholars (T.A.M.S.) and Resident Assistants.
 Student leaders participate in an annual Leadership Retreat.
-Student Leaders are either elected or selected through an application/interview process.
-Students who apply must be a full-time student, have at least a cumulative grade point average of 2.80, have health records on file, and have good citizenship.
+Student leaders are either elected or selected through an application/interview process.
+Students who apply must be a full-time student, have at least a cumulative grade point average of 2.6-3.0 depending on position and/or organization, have health records on file, and have good citizenship.
 Student leaders are expected to have a pleasant personality and be willing to dedicate a sufficient amount of time to developing programs to engage the campus community throughout the academic year.